DDoxZ/AI-Projects/README.md

 ## What we learned
   - how to model problems according to a state-space paradigm
   - how to define good heuristics
-  - how to informed search algorithms
+  - how to implement informed search algorithms
+  - how to implement a bot to play a game agaisnt an opponent
+  - how to define CSPs(Constraint Satisfaction Problems)